-Create definition queries for a layer or table
+Create a definition query for a layer

 To create a definition query on a layer, follow these steps:

 - Ensure the layer is selected in the Contents pane.